kf6gpe/gnuradio-baycon-2020/presentation.md

 * Did I mention that it's open source!
 You can also build from the source code
 * See the [GNU Radio Wiki](https://wiki.gnuradio.org/index.php/InstallingGR) for more details

-# GNU Radio Companion
+# What does GNU Radio give me?
+* Over 400 DSP modules, including filters, modulators, demodulators, visualization tools
-* Drag and drop construction of SDRs using modules
+* Flow-based construction of radios & subsystems
+* The ability to add new modules with code in Python or C++
-* Uses a data-flow paradigm for connecting modules
+* A data-flow model for constructing SDRs.
-* Provides controls and visualization tools
+* GNU Radio Companion (GRC)

 # Modeling SDRs using flow diagrams
 * Radio components connected by signal paths
 * Each signal is a stream of numbers
 * Modules transform the number streams in some way
-* Sources provide data, sinks acccept it
+* Sources provide data, sinks acccept data

+# GNU Radio Companion
+* Drag and drop construction of SDRs using modules
+* Provides controls and visualization tools

 # Modules and variables
 * Most elements of your radio are functional blocks that do something